 Contact person: Michael Greene

-The Library contains a wide variety of S-related materials.
+The NASG Library was created in 2001, and it contains a wide variety of S-related materials.
 It has many issues of the various S magazines, as well as general model railroading ones such as Model Railroader.
 The predominant function of the Library is to provide photocopies of articles in these magazines.
-Some magazines restrict the right to make photocopies, in which case the Library loans the requested issue to the NASG member, much like your town's library does.
+Some magazines restrict the right to make photocopies, in which case the Library loans the requested issue to the NASG member, much like your local library does.

 When you request copies of magazines articles or to borrow library materials, please include the following information: